fz172/fanfly/_posts/2026-07-03-mounting_right_wing.md

 ### Installing Bolts

-The AN7 bolts on the main spar are extremely tight fit.
+The AN7 bolts on the main spar are an extremely tight fit.
 I absolutely cannot push them in with my hands.

-I first tried rubber mallet.
+I first tried a rubber mallet.
 I immediately realized it was way too weak.

-Then I switched to 3 lb metal hammer.
-It worked great for the first bolt (center bolt on the top row), but didn't work well for the second bolt (center bolt at the bottom) due to awkward spacing that I couldn't use full force to hammer it.
+Then I switched to a 3-lb metal hammer.
+It worked great for the first bolt (center bolt on the top row), but didn't work well for the second bolt (center bolt at the bottom) due to the awkward spacing, which meant I couldn't use full force to hammer it.

-So I switched to air compressor driven rivet gun.
+So I switched to an air-compressor-driven rivet gun.
 Just as I set up the tools my air compressor decided to break.
-So I borrowed an compressor from Brian.
+So I borrowed a compressor from Brian.

-With his air compress, I was back in business.
-Rivet gun tapped a few more bolts in.
-Even with rivet gun they are still very difficult.
-I had to switch between using hammer and rivet gun.
+With his air compressor, I was back in business.
+The rivet gun tapped a few more bolts in.
+Even with the rivet gun, they were still very difficult.
+I had to switch between the hammer and the rivet gun.

-And as soon as the bolts are thorugh the hole, I stopped tapping and turned a AN7 nut on the bolts to pull them through the hole.
+And as soon as the bolts are through the hole, I stopped tapping and turned an AN7 nut on the bolts to pull them through the hole.

 ![](https://lh3.googleusercontent.com/pw/AP1GczNfdXLKCabYJs537oAN7O4PlHGnwB6yQxzoMgk9Qdth5nRYvnaTH4y15OU8yV8YJ5VdTQf_OThHMf_Gb-b5oau5tuIcXlzsb4pWVN_qnhtxStzIkcDhRtDdZwyefYmYCO5VkaZMGWkslQ_gDL172FwoLA=w1768-h2358-s-no-gm?authuser=0)